 profit_margin = .2

 number_of_bags = 500

 number_of_bags now contain the information provided in the word problem.
-We can check the value of a variable by typing its name into a cell, and we can combine variables using arithmetic operations to create other variables.
+We can check the value of a variable by typing its name into a cell.
+We can combine variables using arithmetic operations to create other variables.

-Tip: While typing the name of an existing variable in a code cell within Jupyter, you can type the first few characters and press the
+Code completion: While typing the name of an existing variable in a code cell within Jupyter, just type the first few characters and press the

 Tabkey to autocomplete the variable's name.
 Try typing

 proin a code cell below and press

 total_profit = number_of_bags * profit_per_bag

 If you try to view the value of a variable that has not been defined, i.e., given a value using the assignment statement

 Storing and manipulating data using appropriately named variables is a great way to explain what your code does.